whitneywooyy/mini-birds/README.md

 # mini-birds
 ## Objectives
-The purpose of this projet is to solidify your understanding of the MongoDB API.
+The purpose of this project is to solidify your understanding of the MongoDB API.
 By the end of the project, you should know how to perform CRUD operations in MongoDB and view your data (via command line or a GUI).

 We are going to build a bird-sighting API.
 Consumers (or, developers who use this API) will be able to: